Skip to main content

 User Research Insights Templateopen_in_new

 Discovery sessions are only as useful as what you do with them afterward.
-This template captures research in a format that's actually usable downstream.
-Each entry documents the topic area, core problems observed, what users need and why, and the design implications translated into specific actionable opportunities.
-It links directly to the design brief so the connection between what we heard and what we decided to build is traceable, not assumed.
+This template captures research in a format that's actually usable downstream: the topic area, the core problems observed, what users need and why, and the design implications translated into specific opportunities.
+Short enough to get filled out.
+Specific enough that it means something six months later.
+It links directly to the source notes, so the connection between what was heard and what was built is traceable rather than assumed.

 Design Brief Templateopen_in_new

 This exists so a designer never has to reverse-engineer a decision or spend a week going in the wrong direction.
-It gives them everything upfront: the problem they're solving, what success looks like, what's fixed versus open for exploration, all reference materials, and a clear timeline with review checkpoints.
-The "Boundaries" section matters most on a regulated product.
-There are things that genuinely can't change without compliance review, and a new designer has no way of knowing that unless it's written down.
+It gives them everything upfront: the problem, what success looks like, what's fixed versus open for exploration, and all the references they need before opening Figma.
+The Boundaries section is the most important part.
+Constraints that exist for non-obvious reasons, whether technical, organizational, or domain-specific, have to be written down or they get designed around by accident.

 Design Review Checklist Templateopen_in_new

-Before this existed, design reviews were inconsistent.
-Things got caught in QA or after a developer had already built something, because reviews had been more of a vibe check than a structured evaluation.
-This checklist makes reviews predictable.
-It covers six areas: brief alignment, information architecture and logic, visual and UI quality, Figma file hygiene, accessibility, and edge cases.
-Accessibility gets its own section because WCAG compliance on a Section 508-regulated product can't be treated as a separate audit.
-It has to be part of every review.
+Before this existed, reviews were inconsistent.
+Things surfaced in QA or after a developer had already built them because the review was more of a quick check than a real evaluation.
+This checklist makes reviews predictable without making them heavy.
+Six areas: brief alignment, information architecture and logic, visual and UI quality, Figma file hygiene, accessibility, and edge cases.
+The intent isn't that every item gets checked on every ticket, but rather that anyone on the team can run a review against the same standard.

 The templates don't work alone.
-Three additional systems support how the team operates, communicates, and scales
+Six additional systems support how the team operates, communicates, and scales.

 Design Delegation Playbookopen_in_new

-When you're building a team from scratch, you don't always get to choose the experience level you hire.
-This playbook gave me a way to show up correctly regardless.
-By mapping five autonomy levels across four roles, from directed execution to full strategic ownership, I could look at where someone was when they arrived and immediately understand what I needed to provide: how much direction, how much review, how much I could hand off and trust.
-It made my involvement predictable and intentional rather than reactive.
+When you're building a team, you don't always get to choose who arrives or at what level.
+This playbook gave me a way to calibrate my involvement regardless.
+Five autonomy levels are mapped across four roles, from directed execution to full strategic ownership.
+When someone joined the team, I could look at where they were and know immediately what I needed to provide: how much direction, how much review, how much I could hand off and trust.
+It made my involvement intentional instead of reactive.
+And it gave new team members a clear picture of where they were starting and where they could go.

 Autonomy by Role